opengrep/opengrep.github.io/README.md

 We invite everyone who shares this mission to use and contribute to Opengrep.

 ## Background
 Since 2017, Semgrep has been an exemplary leader in the open-source security community.
-It maintains two open-source projects:
-- OSS Engine: A smart taint-aware pattern matcher, a fast way to analyze large codebases.
-Licensed under [LGPL 2.1](https://www.tldrlegal.com/license/gnu-lesser-general-public-license-v2-1-lgpl-2-1).
+It maintains the [Semgrep Engine](https://github.com/semgrep/semgrep), a smart taint-aware pattern matcher which is a fast way to analyze large codebases and is licensed under [LGPL 2.1](https://www.tldrlegal.com/license/gnu-lesser-general-public-license-v2-1-lgpl-2-1).
-- OSS Rules: A shared registry combining Semgrep’s rules with community contributions built on the engine.
-Now licensed under Semgrep’s own [Rules License](https://semgrep.dev/legal/rules-license/).

-These projects have helped democratize Static Application Security Testing (SAST), a historically inaccessible, highly specialized field.
+This project has helped democratize Static Application Security Testing (SAST), a historically inaccessible, highly specialized field.
 Best put by Semgrep co-founder Luke O’Malley, *“That’s the big breakthrough.
 Semgrep is an open-source project that’s by developers, for developers.”* ([Interview, 2022](https://news.mit.edu/2022/r2c-software-security-0210))

 Since then, Semgrep has focused on its commercial SaaS management platform, as its open-source community has continued to flourish.
 Over eight years, the Semgrep community has grown to millions of users and contributors.
-This ecosystem also comprises customers, vendors, and others who actively support and advance the open source projects, united by a common goal: helping developers build more secure software.
+This ecosystem also comprises customers, vendors, and others who actively support and advance the open source project, united by a common goal: helping developers build more secure software.

-On December 13th, 2024, Semgrep announced license changes to its OSS engine and moved critical features behind the commercial license.
+On December 13th, 2024, Semgrep announced changes to its OSS engine and moved critical features behind the commercially licensed version.
 Specifically, key features of the scanning engine were moved behind the commercial SaaS platform, including tracking ignores, fingerprint, and meta-variables.

 This comes as no surprise to the community; Semgrep has been quietly reducing its support for the OSS engine for a long time.
 Beyond the license and feature migration, Semgrep rebranded from “Semgrep OSS” to “Semgrep Community Edition.”
 This confirms a departure from their open source commitment and goal to democratize code security for developers.